Pseudo-Bayesian Optimization: The PseudoBO Cookbook

+In fact, a scrutiny at the proof of Proposition \ref{prop:ONN local consistent} reveals that its conclusion holds as long as the SP is $L$-Lipschitz and over-parameterized.
+That is, we do not need the neural network structure in our argument.
+Nonetheless, neural network offers a natural class of SP where the needed properties can be attained.

-Another type of locally consistent estimators is the family of models that can have increasingly accurate estimates for points collected so far, but these estimates are not necessarily the evaluated values at any observed points.
-This includes, for instance, kernel regression with bandwidth decreasing at certain rate, which is defined as
+Another type of locally consistent SP is the family of models that, in some sense, average the values of the surrounding evaluated points, and the prediction values at any evaluated points are not necessarily the evaluated values.
+This includes, for instance, regression trees and local regression.